New Year, New Ways to Save

 For those of you who have not already created a Future Scholar 529 College Savings Plan, I urge you to prioritize opening one for your loved one – the earlier the better.
 In addition, for families across the state of South Carolina, I’ve listed some handy financial tips to help you save for your child’s college education:

 - Do your research and make a plan: Map out what your college savings goals are.
 Is your plan to save for tuition only, or for everything your child will need, such as books or a computer?
 Do you envision your child attending a four-year university or a technical college?
-Research tuition and added costs across different educational paths, and create a budget that works for your family. com even includes a tuition calculator to assist you in planning for future higher education expenses.
+Research tuition and added costs across different educational paths, and create a budget that works for your family.

 - Take advantage of resources: Giveaways and contests are often overlooked but can be great resources for adding to your Future Scholar savings.
 Throughout the year, encourage your child to participate in various opportunities to win contributions to an existing 529 account.
 Be sure to visit my office’s Facebook page to stay up to date on upcoming contests and events.